-- Kill Permit required from VDGIF to kill during closed season.
+- Kill Permit required from DWR to kill during closed season.

 - Department regulation makes it illegal to place or distribute food, salt, or minerals to feed or attract deer or elk from September 1 through the first Saturday in January, statewide (unless noted in the exception below).
 It is also illegal to put out these substances to attract deer or elk during any deer or elk season within any county, city, or town that allows deer or elk hunting.
 This prohibition does not include the planting of agronomic crops or wildlife food plots.